 - dairy-free options

-- spending less time planning meals
+- allowing people to spend less time planning meals

 - offering a new roster of recipes, often on reusable recipe cards